Giuni Russo: 1990s

 In the 1990s Russo devoted herself to World Music and music-theater.

 In 1992, she released Amala, an album with sound of world-music, Arabic.

 In 1994, she released a new album, Se fossi più simpatica sarei meno antipatica.

 The title is inspired by Ettore Petrolini's monologue Fortunello.
 This album marked Russo's return to Emi, her first record company.

-After two very much participations to the 'Premio Tenco' in 1994 with "Ciao amore", a cover by Luigi Tenco, and in 1995 with a minishow.
+After two very much participations to the 'Premio Tenco' in 1994 with "Ciao amore ciao", a cover by Luigi Tenco, and in 1995 with a minishow.
 In 1997 Russo published the single "Gabbiano", with the label NAR International; a CD was supposed to follow but that never happened because of different point of view of the label manager.

 Her first live album, Voce prigioniera, was released in 1998.

 2000s

 In 2002 she released the second live album, Signorina Romeo, by the Sony Music.

 An emotional way through classic and unpublished songs, in which Giuni's spiritual research and the artistic and human evolution clearly emerge.

-In 2003, after another and last participation in the Sanremo Festival with "Morirò d'amore", Russo released her album Morirò d'amore ("I Will Die of Love").

-The following 28 November, she released another new album, Demo de midi.
+Russo competed in the Sanremo Music Festival 2003 with the song "Morirò d'amore" ("I Will Die of Love"), which she had written with Maria Antonietta Sisini and Vania Magelli in the 1980s.
+The song had been rejected by the Sanremo artistic commission twice before, in 1989 and 1997.
+It placed seventh, and was released as a single on 7 March 2003, with the album Morirò d'amore.
+On 28 November 2023, she released another new album, Demo de midi.

 In April 2004, she released her last new album Napoli che canta, a musical suite thought as a soundtrack for the eponymous mute film by Roberto Roberti, with DVD.